loo1rente/NextGen/replit.md

 **Server Framework:**
 - Express.js with TypeScript for API routes and middleware
-- Session-based authentication using express-session with MemoryStore
+- Session-based authentication using express-session with PostgreSQL backend (connect-pg-simple)
 - WebSocket server (ws library) for real-time bidirectional communication
 - Separate development and production entry points for different serving strategies